 Equisolon is used to help with chronic obstructive airway disease in horses.
 It has to be prescribed by a vet and is provided as a powder to be incorporated into a small amount of food.
 One 180g pot contains about 40 measuring spoons.
 Full dosing information is given in the description below.

 White to off-white oral powder.
-One gram contains 33.3mg prednisolone.
+One gram contains 33.3 mg prednisolone as active substance.

 Indicated for the alleviation of inflammatory and clinical parameters associated with recurrent airway obstruction (RAO) in horses, in combination with environmental control.

 For oral use.

 To ensure administration of the correct dose, body weight should be determined as accurately as possible to avoid under- or overdosing.

 A single dose of 1 mg prednisolone/kg body weight per day corresponding to 3 g powder per 100 kg body weight.

 Treatment may be repeated at 24 hour intervals during 10 consecutive days.